Where the Heart Is (novel)

-Where the Heart Is is a 1995 novel by Billie Letts.
-It was chosen as an Oprah's Book Club selection in December 1998.
+Where the Heart Is is a 1995 novel by author Billie Letts.
+It was chosen as an Oprah's Book Club selection in December 1998, and was adapted into a 2000 film by the same name.

-Plot introduction

-Where the Heart Is follows the lives of Novalee Nation, Willy Jack Picken, and their daughter Americus Nation for a period of seven years in the 1980s and early 1990s.
-Above all, the book dramatizes in detail the tribulations of lower-income and foster children in the United States.
+The novel is about Novalee Nation, a pregnant and destitute teenager deserted by her boyfriend in a Walmart store in Sequoyah, Oklahoma.
+There, she forges friendships with a group of eccentric but loving people.

 Plot summary

-This novel opens with Novalee and Willy Jack, her then boyfriend, traveling from Tennessee to California, where Willy Jack claims he was promised by his cousin, J. Paul, a job working at a train yard.
-Novalee is 17, 7 months pregnant, and superstitious about 7’s.
-At the age of 7, her mother ran off with a baseball umpire named Fred, her best friend in seventh grade was arrested, and a crazy customer at her cafe job cut her from wrist to elbow, which "took seventy-seven stitches to close her up."
+The novel opens with seventeen-year-old Novalee Nation, and her boyfriend Willy Jack, traveling from Tennessee to California, where Willy Jack claims he was promised by his cousin, J. Paul, a job working at a trainyard.
+Novalee is seven months pregnant, and superstitious about sevens after a series of misfortunes over the course of her life: at the age of 7, her mother ran off with a baseball umpire named Fred, her best friend in seventh grade was arrested, and a crazy customer at her café job cut her from wrist to elbow, a wound which took 77 stitches to close up.
 Meanwhile, Willy Jack is hiding from Novalee his plan to lose a finger at the trainyard so that he can win a cash settlement, like his cousin did, and not have to work again.

 Novalee makes Willy Jack place his hand on her stomach so that he can feel the baby's heartbeat - Willy Jack insists he feels nothing, and continues to treat Novalee and her pregnancy with annoyed indifference.
-Novalee convinces Willy Jack to stop at a Walmart in Sequoyah, Oklahoma, so she can use the restroom and purchase a pair of sandals, as hers fell through the floor of their beat-up car.
-When Novalee comes out of the Walmart, she realizes Willy Jack has left her with nothing more than her beach bag and the $7.77 she has in change from the purchase of new sandals.
+Novalee convinces Willy Jack to stop at a Walmart in Sequoyah, Oklahoma, so she can use the restroom and purchase a pair of sandals, as hers fell through the rusted floor of their beat-up Plymouth.
+When Novalee comes out of the Walmart, she realizes Willy Jack has left her with nothing more than her beach bag and the $7.07 in change.

 With nowhere else to go, Novalee spends the afternoon at the Walmart and meets Sister Thelma Husband, a kind, spunky, and deeply religious older woman who runs the town's Welcome Wagon, and hands out chapters of the Bible to people she meets.
 Sister Husband initially "mistakes" Novalee for a girl named Ruth Ann Mott, gives Novalee a Welcome Wagon basket, and invites her to come visit her whenever she likes.
 Novalee also meets Moses Whitecotton, a photographer who shoots portraits at the Walmart.
-Moses tells Novalee to give her baby a name "that will mean something" and "withstand a lot of bad times," and gives her a photo album.
-In addition, she also meets Benny Goodluck, a Native American boy who gives Novalee a buckeye tree for good luck.
-When the Walmart closes, Novalee initially panics as she is trapped inside of the store, but as it provides her with temporary shelter, takes refuge there.
+Moses tells Novalee to give her baby a name "that will mean something" and "withstand a lot of bad times," and gifts her a photo album.
+Finally, she meets Benny Goodluck, a Native American boy who gives Novalee a buckeye tree for good luck.
+When the Walmart closes, Novalee initially panics as she is trapped inside of the store, but, as it provides her with temporary shelter, takes refuge there.